 This drug should not be used with the following medications because very serious, possibly fatal interactions may occur:

-- Monoamine oxidase inhibitors (MAOIs) used to treat depression and Parkinson's disease.
+- Monoaine-oxidase inhibitors (MAOIs) used to treat depression or Parkinson's disease.
 (If you are taking a MAOI, venlafaxine should not be started until at least 14 days after stopping treatment with an MAOI.
 MAOI treatment should not be started until at least 7 days after stopping venlafaxine).

 If you are currently using any of these medications, tell your doctor or pharmacist before starting venlafaxine.

 Before using this medication, tell your doctor or pharmacist of all prescription and non-prescription/herbal products you may use, especially of: